Closed

 Who is eligible?

-- Projects that only benefit a single book publisher or closely affiliated group are not eligible.
+- Projects that only benefit a single book publisher or a small affiliated group.

 Eligible expenses